tarsmachine/tarsmachine.github.io/index.md

 ### TARS

-## Empower humans collaboratively iterate knowledge faster
+## Empowers humans to explore and iterate knowledge faster

 Problem: